Living Costs and Banking

 Minimum cost of living

 The Department of Home Affairs has financial requirements you must meet in order to receive a student visa for Australia.
-From 23 October 2019 the 12 month living cost is:
+The Cost of Living financial requirements have increased and the new legislative instrument (www.legislation.gov.au/Details/F2018L00032) has updated the following annual living costs and expenses in line with the Customer Price Index (CPI) increases from June 2017 to June 2019:

 All costs are per year in Australian dollars.
 To convert to your own currency visit www.xe.com